aarikpokras/LXQt-wpx/README.md

 A wallpaper library for Raspberry Pi OS LXQt, with an accompanying software allowing the user to select their wallpaper easily.

+_May also work for other OSes using LXQt_

 ## Get it
 Get the latest artifact on the [actions page](https://github.com/aarikpokras/rpi-wpx/actions).